Is It Possible to Brush Too Much?

 Don’t use a medium or hard bristled toothbrush.
 The only reason to use these types of toothbrushes is if you have limited dexterity that will prevent you from reaching all areas of your mouth.
 Soft bristled toothbrushes can prevent enamel damage from occurring.
 Brush your teeth gently and thoroughly.

 Brushing your teeth aggressively won’t clean the plaque off any more completely than gentle brushing will.
 Thoroughness is more important than the pressure you use while brushing.
 Electric toothbrushes can help prevent overbrushing, so they are a great option if you consistently brush too hard.

 Preventing damage to your teeth doesn’t just consist of vigilant care.
 You must ensure that you take all the necessary steps to protect your teeth.
-To learn more about how to improve your oral hygiene routine, contact us at Jenson Dental today!
+To learn more about how to improve your oral hygiene routine, contact us at Jenson Dental in Brigham City today!